-In 2016, the demand for enrichment services was evaluated at around 47 000 tSW.
-According to the WNA’s latest estimates, world enrichment requirements are expected to rise over the 2015-2030 period, reaching a level nearing 80 000 tSW by 2035.
-This is mainly due to new nuclear build prospects in Asian and Middle Eastern countries, particularly China and India.
+In 2017, the demand for enrichment services was evaluated at around 50 000 tSW.
+According to the WNA’s latest estimates, world enrichment requirements are expected to rise over the 2017-2030 period, albeit at a rhythm slower than indicated in the 2015 WNA Fuel report, reaching around 73 000 tSW by 2035.
+The increase is mainly driven by the new nuclear build prospects in Asian and Middle Eastern countries, particularly in China and India.

-The current commercial enrichment nameplate capacity of approximately 57 000 tSW is considered to be sufficient to cover demand until 2020.
+The current commercial enrichment nameplate capacity of approximately 60 000 tSW is considered to be sufficient to cover demand until 2020.
 Projected primary supplier capacities will be more than sufficient to meet enrichment demand at least through 2025.
-Secondary sources (derived from use of mixed oxide (MOX) and enriched reprocessed uranium (ERU)) will be available to meet world enrichment requirements beyond this date.
+Secondary SWU supply sources (inventories of previously-produced EUP, enriched uranium obtained from downblending HEU or SWU saved through use of MOX and ERU will also be available to meet world enrichment requirements beyond this date.

 |Company||Nameplate capacity in